manasseslima/climy/README.md

-# fly
+# climy
 Do cli applications easily.